 As the peak body for hospital pharmacists, SHPA was keen to understand the role and activities of hospital pharmacists in the care of patients receiving opioids in hospital after undergoing surgery.
-SHPA is aware that a number of regulatory responses to reduce harms are also being considered.
+SHPA is aware that several regulatory responses to reduce opioid-related harms are also being considered.

-This paper comprises the results of an online survey of hospital pharmacists working in public and private hospitals.
-The results were informed by 135 Australian hospital facilities and reflect feedback from Directors of Pharmacy, and their delegates, regarding pharmacy service provision, workload, prescribing practice and dispensing activities.
-Whilst providing useful insights, the results cannot be considered to represent all hospitals or hospital pharmacies in Australia.
+This paper details the results of an online survey of hospital pharmacists working in public and private hospitals.
+The results were informed by 135 Australian hospital facilities regarding pharmacy service provision, workload, prescribing practice and dispensing activities.
+While providing valuable insights, the results cannot be considered to represent all hospitals or hospital pharmacies in Australia.